SirWaithaka/payments-api/README.md

 through M-Pesa, hence, some finance companies have partnerships with such companies as well as in-built legacy apis integrating with M-Pesa.
 This means, payment flows for products such as M-Pesa C2B Stk, B2C, B2B would be calling different APIs internally.

-One example, is a requirement to enable support B2B transactions for a bank via the Daraja API, while keeping C2B and B2C transactions going to a legacy API, and provide a unified interface for all of them.
+One example, is a requirement to enable support of B2B transactions for a bank via the Daraja API, while keeping C2B and B2C transactions going to a legacy API, and provide a unified interface for all of them.
 This poses a couple of challenges:
 - How to handle different M-Pesa shortcodes for the different payment types
 - How to handle transaction status calls to the different APIs and mapping the responses.